 8. Projector laser lights

 We’ve mostly discussed blue light in the last few relaxation light examples, but let’s talk about red and green lights for a second.
 Yes, that includes outdoor Christmas lights, and you can safely move your outdoor Christmas projectors indoors for relaxation.
-However, since these lights often cover thousands of square feet of wall space, you might think they would give you light too strong for relaxation.
+However, since these lights often cover thousands of square feet of wall space, you might think they would give you light too bright for relaxation.
 That couldn’t be further from the truth.

 Find lights for relaxation with BlissLights